-If you're using update, upsert, or archive mode to sync data, one of the first steps of your sync configuration is defining how Hightouch should match source rows to existing destination records.
+If you're using update, upsert, or archive mode to sync data, one of the first steps of your sync configuration is defining how Hightouch should match rows from your model to existing destination records.

-To do this, Hightouch asks you to select the source column and destination field to match on.
+To do this, Hightouch asks you to select the model column and destination field to match on.

 It's often best to start by selecting the destination field to match on because some destinations have requirements or recommendations on the field to use.